matthias-reis/carda-gatsby/content/articles/2024/05/thot-delta-interview-en.md

 It seems the music scene is evolving into new, scary directions.
 On the one hand, there are artists who own private jets and earn millions with promotions deals, and on the other hand, there are those who need to work full-time and are forced to plan their tour so that it falls on their scarce holiday days.
 It's usually those who make the greatest, most creative and exciting music, which they produce and sell themselves, who can't even earn enough from it to quit their job in the factory or office.
 Even the Guardian just posted an article about this discrepancy.
 How do you explain that?
 Why is most of the money always spent on music that could basically just be programmed by an AI nowadays to be a bit nasty and also very honest?
 Do you see an end to this development?
 Do you think it's going to be the other way around at some point?
 I mean, it's also not very climate-positive to hop around in private jets, is it?
 Are we going back to honouring the good work at some point?
 Or, let's stay with the climate crisis topic: Are we doomed because humans are too stupid?

-## Some like to rehash existing formulas while others like to experiment and follow new paths
+## "Some like to rehash existing formulas while others like to experiment and follow new paths"

 ![Thot](https://storage.googleapis.com/cardamonchai-media/2024-05-10/thot-soundsvegan-com-1-jpg-imagine-080808_3c3b3d_1024_768/640.webp 'Thot')